npg70/galbreath-old/README.md

 ## Archibald Galbreath and Margaret McMillian

-The parents of [Archibald Galbreath](https://github.com/npg70/galbreath/blob/main/galbreath-archibald-1798.md), who married *Margaret McMillian* is not clear.
+The parents of [Archibald Galbreath](https://github.com/npg70/galbreath/blob/main/galbreath-archibald-1798.md), who married *Margaret McMillian*, is not clear.

 ## Lineage of Alexander Galbreath